-Having a healthy sexual relationship takes work even in the happiest of times, let alone when you’re feeling stressed-out, tired or just plain bored.
+Having a healthy sexual relationship takes work even in the happiest of times, let alone when you’re feeling stressed out, tired, or just plain bored.

 And while many people are quick to blame the lasting impact of the pandemic on their waning libidos, the most recent NATSAL survey has revealed that this isn’t necessarily the case.
 Some people did report having less sexual contact before the lockdown, whether they were living together or not, but half of all those surveyed said that there wasn’t any change in how often they were having sex.
+Here we look into reasons why you may have gone off sex, doubling down on why that's okay and normal, and sharing some ideas to try and get that libido back on track.

 Why have I gone off sex?